-Whereas I had some issues with it when it first came out, it now functions well.
-At the time of this review, the Tutanota Android app had almost 3,400 reviews with a rating of 4.4 out of 5 stars.
+Whereas I had some issues with this app when it first came out, it now functions well.
+At the time of this Tutanota review, the Android app had over 5,700 reviews with a rating of 4.2 out of 5 stars.
 (Available on F-Droid too) The Tutanota iOS app had 255 reviews with a rating of 3.9 out of 5 stars.

-Tutanota has a desktop client (currently in beta) for Windows, Mac OS, and Linux.
-I’ve been testing it out with my Tutanota account and I’ve found it to work well, basically giving you all the features of the webmail app.
-This should offer more security than browser-based email clients when it’s out of beta.
+Tutanota has a desktop client for Windows, Mac OS, and Linux.
+I’ve been using it for a long time now and it continues to work well, basically giving you all the features of the webmail app, including the encrypted contacts and calendar.

 Tutanota business features

 Tutanota also offers secure business email accounts designed to let you,

 Save time and money by hosting all your business emails end-to-end encrypted on Tutanota’s secure servers based in Germany.

 Here’s a partial list of the Business Email features currently available: